ansys/grantami-jobqueue/README.rst

 --------------
 .. readme_installation

-To install the latest release from `PyPI <https://pypi.org/project/ansys-grantami-jobqueue/>`_, use this code:
+To install the latest release from `PyPI <https://pypi.org/project/ansys-grantami-jobqueue/>`_, run this command:

 .. code::